kaueerocha/Salsicha-Voadeira/README.md

 # Salsicha-Voadeira

-Flyer Salsage is a game developed by Kauee Rocha, Pedro Augusto PHS, Lucas Rossato & Gabriel Messas.
+Flying Salsage is a game developed by Kauee Rocha, Pedro Augusto PHS, Lucas Rossato & Gabriel Messas.
 This game was made using SDL 1.2 and C
 To run this game, you will need:
 -linux O.S.